Anarogk/yeet-code/README.md

-# yeet-code
+# 👨‍💻yeet-code
-This one gets all the submissions from my leetcode and keeps them organized.
+This Repository has all my leet-code submissions organized.
+There is separate folder for DSA and SQL.